"Sleep is important for people of all ages to stay in good health. Read more to learn how much sleep your body needs.

 Your insomnia symptoms may return when you stop using triazolam after using it over a long period of time.
 You may need to use less and less before you stop the medication completely.

-Keep track of how many tablets have been used from each new bottle of this medicine.
-Benzodiazepines are drugs of abuse and you should be aware if any person in the household is using this medicine improperly or without a prescription.
+Keep track of the amount of medicine used from each new bottle.
+Triazolam is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.